Eternals end credit scenes explained: Who is the Black Knight and what role will Dane Whitman play in Marvel?

-Marvel's Black Knight: Eternals end credit scenes explained, who is the Black Knight, and what role will Dane Whitman play in Marvel?
+Marvel's Black Knight: Eternals credit scenes, who is Black Knight and what's Dane Whitman's role?

-As one of the earliest movies in the MCU’s Phase 4, Eternals also sets up further Marvel productions in its end credit scenes.
+Eternals is one of the earliest movies in the MCU’s Phase 4, and also sets up further Marvel productions in its end credit scenes.

 The movie scored just 47%, lagging behind the next film, Thor: The Dark World, at 66%.